puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

 **Works with:** paths

-**Matches if:** the array matches against the value, however in this form one may use an asterisk (*) as a means to glob a portion of a path element.
-The asterisk indicates one element can be any string or number, therefore allowing a user to define any key or value in an array or map represented by the path.
+**Matches if:** the array matches against the value, however in this form one may use an asterisk (*) as a means to match anything for a single path element.
+The asterisk indicates one element can be any string or a number, therefore allowing a user to define any key or value in an array or map represented by the path.

+Given the following sample hash data:

+    {
+      "networking": {
+        "eth0": {
+          "macaddress": "aa:bb:cc:00:11:22"
+        },
+        "eth1": {
+          "macaddress": "aa:bb:cc:00:11:23"
+        }
+      }
+    }

-The following example would match any network interface name, and its macaddress data:
+The following example would match both network interface names, and specifically match their macaddress data:

+    ["*>", "path", ["networking", "*", "macaddress"]

+The double asterisk may be used to match beyond one single element.
+For example if you wished to match all paths under `network` you could use:

+    ["*>", "path", ["networking", "**"]]

+Or alternatively if you knew you had a macaddress key as a leaf key, but you weren't sure where in the tree it was:

-    ["*>", "path", ["networking","*","macaddress"]
+    ["*>", "path", ["**", "macaddress"]]

+For greater matching power against parts of each element using regular expressions, use the `~>` operator.

 ### '~>' (regexp array match)